The Calendar (play)

 The Calendar is a 1929 play by the British writer Edgar Wallace.
 It is a crime thriller set in the world of horse racing world, the sport being among Wallace's interests.
 The protagonist is a financially struggling racehorse owner with a shady reputation.

 It premiered at the Palace Theatre in Manchester before transferring to Wyndham's Theatre in the West End.
 It was revived for a 42 performance run at the Lyceum Theatre the following year.
-That year Wallace also adapted it into a novel of the same title.
+That year Wallace also adapted it into a novel.

 Film adaptations

 The tale was adapted for a 1931 film of the same title starring Edna Best and Herbert Marshall.
 A remake under the same name was released in 1948 with Greta Gynt and John McCallum in the lead roles.
 Both versions were productions of Gainsborough Pictures.